 Whether it’s on the fabric, the binding or elastic, we cannot run away from topstitching-shirts are the biggest culprits of this type of stitching.

-To get that neckline right or if you’re looking to add some decorative pizzazz on your favorite pair of jeans, then a coverstitch machine is what you need.
+To get that neckline right or if you’re looking to add some decorative pizzazz to your favorite pair of jeans, then a good home coverstitch machine is what you need.

 **Attaching Lace and Trim